environment, Health & safety

 In 2020, the DRBA signed on to help the U.S. increase our recycling rate by 50% by 2030.

-New Jersey Clean Communities Council Rise to the Challenge Litter Abatement Award/COVID Donations - November 2020; Cape May County Chamber of Commerce Environmental Excellence Award - October 2020; Cape May County Municipal Utility Authority Recycling Leadership Award - May 2019; Northeast Recycling Council Environmental (NERC) Sustainability Leadership - Fall 2019; New Jersey Department of Environmental Protection (NJDEP) Recycling Excellence/Rising Star Recycling Award - 2018.
+New Jersey DEP Rising Star Award for Airport Recycling Excellence - Oct.
+2022; USEPA Waste Water National Partner of the Year - June 2022; New Jersey Clean Communities Council Rise to the Challenge Litter Abatement Award/COVID Donations - Nov, 2020; Cape May County Chamber of Commerce Environmental Excellence Award - Oct.
+2020; Cape May County Municipal Utility Authority Recycling Leadership Award - May 2019; Northeast Recycling Council Environmental (NERC) Sustainability Leadership - Fall 2019; New Jersey Department of Environmental Protection (NJDEP) Recycling Excellence/Rising Star Recycling Award - 2018.

 For More Information: